perepichka/OculusExplore/README.md

 * Kinect viewer (requires Microsoft Kinect and Kinect for Windows SDK 2.0)

+## Demo

+A brief demonstration video of OculusExplore can be found here: https://youtu.be/6NarkiaQwtY

 ## Setup

 To run the project, some software is required: